d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like “blind guessing.”

 2. Blind guessing between two outcomes will be correct only about half the time.
-We can create data (via computer simulation) to fit the assumption of blind guessing.
+We can simulate data using a computer program to fit the assumption of blind guessing.

 3. Unusual observed results will make us doubt the assumptions used to create the simulated distribution.
 A large number of correct “guesses” is evidence that a person was not just blindly guessing.